harryf/comedy/docs/_shows/20200222_ASS_Basel_22_Feb_2020__Flying_Dicks.md

 >
 > Like, I don't know, dick racing.
 >
-> At the Olympics, you got the dickathlon.
+> At the Olympics you got the dickathlon.
 >
 > Nike changes its logo to "Just Dick It."
 >
-> Okay, these guys are getting the jokes arrested, just like,
+> Okay, these guys are getting the jokes.
 >
-> in a state of shock about detachable dicks.
+> The rest are just, like, in a state of shock about detachable dicks.
 >
-> But, you know, and the more I thought about it, the, it's just like, it's crazy.
+> But, you know, and the more I thought about it, it's just, like, endless questions.
 >
-> But, you know, and the more I thought about it, the, it's just like, it's crazy.
+> This is even more questions than what would happen if we had universal basic income.
 >
-> But, you know, and the more I thought about it, the, it's just like, it's crazy.
->
-> But, you know, and the more I thought about it, the, it's just like, it's crazy.
->
-> But, you know, and the more I thought about it, the, it's just like, endless
->
-> questions.
->
-> It's just even more questions than what would happen if we had universal basic
->
-> income.
->
 > Because, like, can you imagine what would happen if you lost your dick?
 >
 > Wow, that would be terrifying.
 >
-> You just have to hope, like, pull out your phone, you got this app, Find My Penis.
+> You just have to hope, like, pull out your phone.
 >
+> You got this app, "Find My Penis."
+>
 > Or, you know, could you borrow your friend's dick?
 >
 > That would be strange.
 >
-> It was like, I wasn't cheating, it was his dick.
+> It was like, "I wasn't cheating.
+It was his dick."
 >
 > It would be crazy.
 >
-> But then, then I thought more about this, and I thought, but let's add some
+> But then I thought more about this.
 >
-> more variables.
+> And I thought, "But let's add some more variables."
 >
-> So, it's like, what if when you shoot your dick, it's a one-time thing, and
+> It's like, what if when you shoot your dick it's a one-time thing
 >
-> then you
+> and then you have to wait three months for another dick to regrow?
 >
-> have to wait three months for another dick to regrow?
+> I sense this row of ladies is in a--
 >
-> I think, I, I sense this row of ladies is in a, now that is a very challenging,
+> Now, that is a very challenging--
 >
-> I don't
+> I don't think they really like this.
 >
-> think they really like this.
+> Because, you know, it would mean, for example,
 >
-> Because, you know, it would mean, for example, that when, when they all go for
+> that when they all go for brunch and talk about a guy that they met last night,
 >
-> brunch and
+> they go, "Oh, last night was so romantic.
 >
-> talk about a guy that they met.
+> He got down on one knee and gave me his dick."
 >
-> Yeah.
+> It would be beautiful.
 >
-> Last night, they go, oh, last night was so romantic.
+> Or, you know, like when a son is talking to his dad,
 >
-> He got down on one knee and gave me his dick.
+> he's like, "Dad, do I really have to give my dick away?"
 >
-> Be beautiful.
+> And dad is like, "Son, when you meet the right woman--"
 >
-> Or, you know, like when a son is talking to his dad, he's like, dad, do I
+> Okay, I've got no reaction at all, but that's okay.
 >
-> really have
+> We're going to push on.
 >
-> to give my dick away?
+> Because couples, for example, like Zach and Stephanie,
 >
-> And dad is like, son, when you meet the right woman.
+> you ask them how long they've been together.
 >
-> Okay, I got no reaction at all, but that's okay, we're going to push on.
+> Instead of it being, like, 18 to 20 years,
 >
-> Because couples, for example, like Zach and Stephanie, you know, you ask them
+> Zach would be like, "We've been together for about 72 dicks."
 >
-> how long
+> And then Stephanie's like, "I think there were a few more than that."
 >
-> they've been together.
+> What?
+Where are all these missing dicks in this story?
 >
-> It would be like 18 to 20 years.
->
-> Zach would be like, we've been together for about 72 dicks.
->
-> And then Stephanie's like, I think there were a few more than that.
->
-> What, where are all these missing dicks in this story?
->
 > I don't know.
 >
-> Anyway, okay, that's my, I'm just going to leave you with just dicks floating
+> Anyway, okay, that's my--
 >
-> in the
+> I'm just going to leave you with just dicks floating in the room.
->
-> room.
 >
 > Thank you.
 >